 - Open the oven and spray the sides and top with water.
 Close the oven door and wait 2 minutes.
 (You can skip this if you are using a regular loaf pan, but if you are using a French bread pan, this will help make the bread crusty.)

 - Place the loaf in the oven on the middle rack.

-- Bake the bread for 40-45 minutes until the bread is starting to brown and sounds hollow when you tap it.
-At 40 minutes, I remove it from the pan and put it back in the oven for 5 minutes to harden the sides a bit.
+- Bake the bread for 45-50 minutes (loaf pan) until the bread is starting to brown and sounds hollow when you tap it.
+If I am using a French bread pan, at 40 minutes, I remove it from the pan and put it back in the oven for 5 minutes to harden the sides a bit.